Frequently Asked Questions about the Global Leadership Fellows Programme

 Some business travel may be required, depending on the projects and the regions to which Fellows are assigned.

 Once I apply, when can I expect to be informed of the status of my application?

 You will receive an e-mail from our Talent Acquisition Team confirming receipt of your application.
 You will be contacted to invite you for an interview or to inform you that your application has been unsuccessful.
 The recruitment process differs for each position.
 Candidates will be contacted as soon as relevant information is available.

 How can I apply for the Global Leadership Fellows Programme?

 Please apply online through the careers section of our website (www.weforum.org/careers).
 You can apply to any position marked “Global Leadership Fellows” under the title “job category”.
-In addition to filling in the online application form, you will be requested to submit a résumé, the contact details of three references and an 800-word personal essay on what you would like to achieve in your life and on your motivations for joining the programme.
+In addition to filling in the online application form, you will be requested to submit a résumé and the contact details of three references

 When is the deadline?